Gilbertindustries/Librecut/README.md

 It enables direct computer control of the machine using basic """""HPGL language support""""" and custom Python utilities.
 (Please use the Python Utilities)

+Librecut expands the functions of Freecut by adding a gui and features like setting origin points for cutting

 There is also an Inkscape plugin inside of the utils directory, this is the recommended way to cut files
 ---
 # DISCLAMER